vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 If you want Eon to handle all the queries without conflicts, you have the encapsulated version.
 Just use `eon.$` and `eon.$1`.

-In addition, Eon offers a way to navigate through Eon elements:
+In addition, Eon offers a way to navigate through Eon elements.
+In particular a way to obtain the first Eon parent element:

 ```[html]
 <body>